specialist in digestive health since 2008

 There are many ways to maintain reasonable portions.
 For example, you can use smaller cups and plates.
 Ask for half portions as a general rule.
 Drink water before eating.
 Eat slowly.
 You get the idea.

-5. eat balanced foods
+5. Eat balanced foods

 This one’s a bit trickier to do when eating out of the house.
 However, if you invest a little research and effort, it’s possible to maintain at least reasonably balanced meals over the holidays.